Simhadri147/Java_Assignment/README.md

 7.Random number guess program :

-   java program that identifies the user guess of a number.
+   java program that identifies the user guess of a number .

 8.Registration validation program :